-The application window for the 2017 Direct Entry Superintendent programme is now open until Friday 10th March.
-Find out more about the programme and
+The application window for the 2017 Direct Entry Superintendent programme is now open until 10am Monday 13 March.
+Find out more about the programme and apply online.

 We have recently introduced Direct Entry points into the police service at the ranks of inspector and superintendent.
 The Direct Entry training and development programmes are a fundamental and crucial change to bring professionals with different thinking and experiences from other sectors into the police service to deliver policing which is professional, efficient and capable of dealing with the growing pressures of today and beyond.